michaelfaerber/Green-AI-Ontology/README.md

 **[Query #5](sparql-queries/query5-total-number-fpo.txt):** Get the total number how often the metric floating-point operations (FPO) is used.
 Answers Q7.
 ![grafik](sparql-queries/query5-total-number-fpo.png)

 **[Query #6](sparql-queries/query6-hardware-gpu-location.txt):** Get information which GPUs and in which number were used to train the AI Model.
-If available get information where the hardware was located.
+If available get information where the hardware was located and the corresponding CO2 emission factor of the location.
 Answers Q8, Q9 and Q10.
 ![grafik](sparql-queries/query6-hardware-gpu-location.png)

 **[Query #7](sparql-queries/query7-compare-co2-two-models.txt):** Compare the amount of emitted CO2 in kg of two AI Models.
 Answers Q11.